What is Valmet acquiring and what is not included in the acquisition?

 When is the acquisition estimated to be completed and how will the operations be included in Valmet’s reporting?

-The acquisition is estimated to be completed at the earliest on April 1, 2019.
+The acquisition was completed on April 1, 2019.
 A majority of the acquired operations will be reported in Valmet’s Services business line.

 How is the acquisition financed?